-Our marketing professors continue to be extremely productive in their research, which is reported on a worldwide basis with the help of the Institute.
-This coverage enhances the brand image of each faculty member, our corporate members, and the name of the Carlson School of Management and the Carlson Marketing Department.
+Our marketing professors continue to be extremely productive in their research, which is reported on worldwide with the help of the Institute.
+This coverage enhances the brand image of each faculty member and at the same time, the name of the Carlson School of Management and the Marketing Department.

-This faculty research is regularly updated on our Institute website and is more accessible due to enhanced search capabilities on the publications page.
-Another improvement is the expertise page, which is categorized by topical areas, making it easy to search for faculty expertise.
-This progress is due to Institute Program Coordinator Ashley Dziuk's efforts to provide greater access to and awareness of our faculty research.
+This faculty research is regularly updated on our Institute website and is accessible on the publications page.
+Another great website feature is the expertise page, which is categorized by topical areas, making it easier to search for faculty expertise.

 In the past six months, our faculty research has received outstanding media exposure in the following: